CivicActions/guidebook/docs/050-how-we-work/tools/harvest.md

 - Linux: <https://github.com/lionheart/TimeTracker-Linux>
 - Chrome: <https://chrome.google.com/webstore/detail/harvest-time-tracker/fbpiglieekigmkeebmeohkelfpjjlaia>
 - Mac: <http://punch.fousa.be/>
-- Per OWEN: wire <https://github.com/zenhob/hcl> up to your window manager, so it starts/stops timers automatically when you switch workspaces
 - There are also Harvest plugins for Jira & Trello

-## Jira Integration

-The Harvest plugin in Jira is located along the right column of a ticket.
-Currently it does NOT update your time in the "Jira Time Tracking" section, but only logs time in Harvest from Jira.

-You must add time to BOTH Harvest plugin & update the Time Tracking section in Jira.

 ## Trello Integration